SunsetFi/stationeers-api-mod/README.md

 4. Create a folder `stationeers-webapi` in the BepInEx/Plugins folder.
 5. Extract the release zip file to this folder.

+# Compatibility

+This mod should be compatible with both standard Stationeers game installs and the Stationeers Dedicated Server.

 # Usage

 Make HTTP requests to `localhost:4444`.